-If you like falafels, you are going to love this deconstructed falafel pasta salad!
-It's packed with fresh herbs, spices, and delicious!
+If you like falafels, you will love this deconstructed falafel pasta salad!
+It’s packed with fresh herbs and spices and is delicious!

 Looking for more salad recipes?
-Check out this Braised Fennel & Carrot Arugula Salad, Quinoa Green Salad with Buffalo Eggplant Dip, or this Mint & Lemon Quinoa Salad!
+Check out this Mint & Lemon Quinoa Salad!

 Let me know in the comments if you try this recipe!

 Enter your email below & we’ll send it straight to your inbox!
 Plus, you will receive new recipes every week!

 I’d like to receive more tips & recipes from Full of Plants.

 - 1 15.5 ounces can chickpeas (about 9 ounces drained)

 - 2 tbsp olive oil

 - 1/8 tsp each: cinnamon, cardamom, anise, ginger optional